Days

 During the committee stage of the House of Lords, Baroness Taylor said:

-This aligns with the government’s efforts to standardise the tenant experiences delivered by private and social housing providers.
+This aligns with the Government’s efforts to standardise tenant experiences in both the social and private rented sectors.

 However, it’s worth noting that there was a 474% increase in complaints about property standards and substandard living conditions between 2019 and 2025.
 This raises the question of whether the Housing Ombudsman service can also cope with PRS complaints.